SplitGuard: Detecting and Mitigating Training-Hijacking Attacks in Split Learning: Discussion

 Another direction of generalization is towards different attacks.
 Although there are no training-hijacking attacks other than FSHA against which we can test SplitGuard, we claim that SplitGuard can generalize to future attacks as well.
 After all, SplitGuard relies only on the assumption that randomizing the labels affects an honest model more than it affects a malicious model.
 Thus, to go undetected by SplitGuard, an attack should either involve learning significant information about the original task, which would likely reduce the attack's effectiveness, or craft a different loss function for each label, which could easily be prevented by not sharing the labels with the server (Figure \ref{fig:splitnn_private_labels}).

 Finally, SplitGuard also generalizes to multiple-client SplitNN settings.
 Each client can independently run SplitGuard, with their own choices of parameters.
 Each client would then be making a decision regarding its own training process.
-Alternatively, if the clients trust each other, they can choose one client to run SplitGuard in order to minimize its effect on performance loss, or they can combine their collected gradient values and reach a collective decision.\footnote{This is similar to the \textit{Voting} policy described earlier, where the separation of scores into groups follows naturally from their distributions among the clients.} The latter scenario would be equivalent to a single client training with the aggregated data of all the clients.
+Alternatively, if the clients trust each other, they can choose one client to run SplitGuard in order to minimize its effect on performance loss, or they can combine their collected gradient values and reach a collective decision.